EORI number: What it is, who needs one, and how to apply for one for your small business

 If you're importing goods into an EU country, you need to submit a customs declaration to the customs office that includes your EORI number – so that the goods and your business can be identified.

-Another example of where you might use an EORI number is if you wish to put goods in a temporary storage facility.
-Here, you would submit a temporary storage declaration which includes your EORI number, and present the goods at customs to be stored for up to 90 days.
+You use an EORI number when you put goods in a temporary storage facility.
+Submit a temporary storage declaration with your EORI number and present the goods at customs for storage for up to 90 days.

-EORI numbers all follow a similar structure.
-Two letters (assigned to the country), followed by a unique code of 15 digits (maximum).
+EORI numbers all follow a similar structure: two letters assigned to the country, followed by a unique code of up to 15 digits.

 For example, an EORI number (UK) will look something like this: